Why is the Pest Control Industry Selling Pest-Proof Insulation?

 Mice Living Inside Insulation

-When mice enter into a home they are often seen or heard inside the attic.
-When inside the attic mice tunnel, nest, and store food inside the insulation.
-If a home has ever had mice it is almost always visible when looking inside the attic.
+When mice enter a home, they are often seen or heard inside the attic.
+When inside the attic, mice tunnel, nest, and store food inside the insulation.
+If a home has ever had mice, it is almost always visible when looking inside the attic.
 Unfortunately, it is extremely difficult to know whether the evidence of mice is old or new.
-The new insulation is meant to prevent any new mice from living inside the attic.
+Pest-proof insulation is meant to deter any new mice from living inside the attic.
 But mice will always be attracted to living inside attics.
 They are dark, quiet, and warm.
 It does not matter what insulation you have.
-If mice have a way to get inside the home they will find their way inside the attic.
+If mice have a way to get inside the home, they will find their way into the attic.

-Many pest control companies that sell Pest-Proof insulation will bring up the respiratory disease called Hantavirus.
-This disease is carried and transmitted by rodents like mice.
-According to the CDC, there have only been 2 documented cases in Minnesota between 1993 and 2021.
-This virus is not causing significant harm to anyone.
-The pest control industry is scaring customers that the virus is inside mouse droppings and urine droplets inside the insulation of the attic.
-If this was a real problem mice also crawl through the insulation inside the basement, and other floors to get inside the attic.
+Pest control companies that sell pest-proof insulation bring up respiratory diseases such as Hantavirus.
+This disease is carried and transmitted by mice.
+According to the CDC, there have only been 2 documented cases in Minnesota between 1993 and 2022.
+The pest control industry is scaring customers that this virus and other airborne diseases are inside mouse infested attic insulation.
+If there were a serious problem with diseases being transmitted, 100s of millions of people would be affected, as most homes have or had mice living in their attics.
+Mice also crawl through the insulation inside the basement and other walls to get into the attic.
 However, these companies are not offering a service to remove and replace all the insulation.
-Instead, they charge tens of thousands of dollars to only remove and replace the insulation inside the attic.
-This proves their service is untrustworthy and ineffective.
+Also, the only way a homeowner would come in contact with any airborne diseases would be if they moved through the insulation, forcing the particles airborne, then breathed them in.
+Unfortunately, even without mice, inhaling insulation is extremely toxic and unhealthy.
+Yet no one is getting sick from living in a home with insulation.
+The air inside attics is constantly being ventilated outside.
+This proves the service is untrustworthy and a complete scam!

 Mouse Prevention That Works!